-Tom E. Maxwell, age 68, was first elected as a director of the Company effective May 2003.
-Mr. Maxwell is President and Chief Executive Officer of Flintco, LLC., which is ranked 22nd by Engineering News-Record among commercial construction companies in the United States.
-He has held this position for 25 years.
-Prior to his election to President and Chief Executive Officer of Flintco, LLC., Mr. Maxwell was the Chief Financial Officer of Flintco for five years.
-Mr. Maxwell began his career with five years at Deloitte and Touche and was the Chief Financial Officer of a public company, Kinark Corporation, for nine years.
+Tom E. Maxwell, age 69, was first elected as a director of the Company effective May 2003.
+Mr. Maxwell has been Chairman of Flintco LLC ("Flintco") since January 2013.
+Flintco is ranked 23rd by Engineering News-Record (ENR) among commercial construction companies in the United States.
+Prior to the assuming the Chairman role he was President and CEO and a Director of Flintco for twenty-six years.
+Prior to his election as President and Chief Executive Officer, Mr. Maxwell was the Chief Financial Officer and Division President of Flintco for four years.
+Mr. Maxwell began his career with five years at Deloitte & Touche and was the Chief Financial Officer of a public company, Kanark Corporation, for seven years.
 Mr. Maxwell earned Undergraduate and Masters Degrees in Accounting at the University of Oklahoma and is a Certified Public Accountant (inactive).
-Mr. Maxwell is a director of Summit Bank.
+Mr. Maxwell is an advisory director of Commerce Bank in Tulsa, Oklahoma.
 In addition, Mr. Maxwell serves as a director for the Tulsa Metro Chamber of Commerce and Hillcrest Hospital.